-Also known as smoky season, burning season is the period of time when the air quality in Northern Thailand, particularly Chiang Mai, drops really low.
+Burning season, also known as smoky season, is the period of time when the air quality in northern Thailand, particularly Chiang Mai, drops really low.

-Many travellers aren’t aware of this and get a bit of a shock when they arrive as it can cause health problems and can greatly affect your trip due to the vast amounts of smog.
+Many travelers aren’t aware of this and get a bit of a shock when they arrive.
+The smog can cause health problems (even for healthy people) if you don’t deal with it correctly.

 When Is Burning Season In Chiang Mai?

 Chiang Mai’s burning season usually takes place between January and April each year.

 It is generally over by mid-April and the peak tends to occur in March however the exact timings do vary each year.

 What Causes Burning Season?

 The burning season in Chiang Mai is primarily caused by the practice of so-called ‘slash-and-burn agriculture’ which is basically where farmers burn their leftover vegetation after harvesting their crops.